vparrello/FIG-Bioinformatics-Course/3_Projections/SyllabusUnit3.md

 ### XMatrix-1 Universal Template
 Create the table of data with the feature set and target variable explicitly defined.

-### XMatrix-2 Scaled for Population
-Create a second x-matrix that is scaled on population

 ## 3.3 Machine Learning Classifier

 ### ML Classifier-1 Run the Classifier